 The location of the duct system can have a significant impact on the overall performance of the system, both the utility use and the ability to provide comfort.
 The energy loss from the ducts for forced air heating and cooling systems can be significant depending on the location of the ducts, and how well the ducts are sealed against air leakage.
-Though it is conceptually easy to imagine sealed duct systems, it is uncommon to find tight duct systems, and more common for duct leakage values of 20% of system flow.
+Though it is conceptually easy to imagine sealed duct systems, it is uncommon to find tight duct systems - duct leakage values of 20% of system flow are common.
 In many houses, the distribution duct work is located either in a vented crawl space or in a vented attic - effectively outdoors.
 With the ducts located exterior of the thermal envelope of the home, any leakage and conductive losses from the duct work is lost directly to the outside.

-Moving the duct work and air handlers inside the thermal envelope or extending the thermal envelope to include areas such as crawl spaces and attic as part of the conditioned space of the house can be used to help prevent this energy loss to the exterior.
+Moving the duct work and air handlers inside the thermal enclosure or extending the thermal enclosure to include areas such as crawl spaces and attic as part of the conditioned space of the house can be used to help prevent this energy loss to the exterior.

 In general, the placement of the mechanical equipment will depend on the design of the house.
 For houses with conditioned crawlspaces and basements, it is often logical to place the air handler or furnace in those locations.
-For slab on grade designs or elevated floors, space can become a concern, in which case unvented attics provide for a convenient location for the mechanical equipment and ducts.
+For slab on grade designs or elevated floors, space can become a concern, in which case unvented conditioned and semi-conditioned attics provide for a convenient location for the mechanical equipment and ducts.
 Otherwise, placement of the equipment and / or ducts in a dropped ceiling or in closets is sometimes necessary.
 Consideration for space requirements for the mechanical equipment should be made early in the design.
-The case study house was designed with an un-vented crawlspace, so that all of the duct work and mechanical equipment was able to be located inside the conditioned space.
+The case study house was designed with an unvented conditioned attic, so that all of the duct work and mechanical equipment was able to be located inside the conditioned space of the attic.

-Figure 23: Mechanical Schematic for Mixed-Humid Climate House
+Figure 22: Mechanical Schematic for Hot Humid House